ahpohl/libsunspec/README.md

 ## Native compile

 The compilation of the library follows the usual `make install` procedure, and the examples can be optionally compiled with `make examples`.
+The library supports both SunSpec data models integer with a scale factor and float, the latter being the default.
+The make command accepts and optional paramter `MODEL=int+sf` to compile the library to use integer and scale factors instead of floats.

 ## Cross compilation

 The Makefile supports cross compilation for example if the library is used on a Raspberry 3/4 or simialar 64-bit single board computer (currently only ARM 64 bit supported).
-[Crosstool-NG](https://crosstool-ng.github.io/) provides pre-configured and easy to install toolchains for all kinds of target architectures:
+To enable cross-compilation, there is an optional make variable `CROSS_COMPILE=aarch64-unknown-linux-gnu`.
+The toolchain was built with [Crosstool-NG](https://crosstool-ng.github.io/) as it provides pre-configured and easy to install toolchains for all kinds of target architectures:

 ```
 ct-ng list-samples